 Q: Have you won any awards?

 A: Yes!
 Woo Hoo!
-We have won "Best of Weddings"on theknot.com for 2014 and 2015 and have been featured in Metro Detroit Bride magazine twice.
+We have won "Best of Weddings"on theknot.com since 2014, are in The Knot Best of Weddings Hall of Fame, and have been featured in several Michigan magazines including Metro Detroit Bride and Traverse Magazine.

 Q: How many pictures do you take and how many do we receive?

 A: I can take anywhere from 1,500- 3,500 images depending on how many details there are and if I have a second shooter or not.
 I may even take a few of myself while you are not looking, but you will probably never see those ones.
 I usually deliver between 600-900 depending on the coverage.